Miss America 1965

-Miss America 1965, the 38th Miss America pageant, was held at the Boardwalk Hall in Atlantic City, New Jersey on September 12, 1964 on CBS Network.
+Miss America 1965, the 38th Miss America pageant, was held at the Boardwalk Hall in Atlantic City, New Jersey on September 12, 1964 on the CBS Network.

 Pageant winner Vonda Kay Van Dyke authored books in years to come.
 She was the first Miss America to use ventriloquism in the talent portion of the contest.
 Miss Arkansas, first runner-up Karen Carlson, later became an actress, seen in several films and many television series.

+The pageant took place at Boardwalk Hall less than two weeks after it played host to the Democratic National Convention.